 Plaza Retail REIT (PLZ.UN) is my favourite REIT currently in my portfolio, and I would be comfortable doubling or even tripling my position.
 It is valued using Price-to-AFFO rather than P/E due to being a real estate trust.
 It has a healthy yield and payout ratio, and is one of the rare Canadian REITs with a significant dividend growth streak of 14 years.

 For the first time I did some research into the restaurant royalty companies in Canada.
 Boston Pizza (BPF.UN) & Pizza Pizza (PZA) appeared to offer the best of what a royalty fund could: a very high dividend, a developing dividend streak of 5 years.
 The one reason that both the dividend growth streak is only 5 years and that the 5-year yield growth is negative is due to the companies restructuring in response to new/updated tax laws in Canada.
 Pizza Pizza has a much higher PE however.
-It is possible that there are better metrics than PE to value a royalty company though.
+There are better metrics than PE to value a royalty company though.

 The payout ratios are aimed at being around 100% , since they have no or very little employees and capital costs as it is revenue royalties (and this is the reason why they are not penalized for having extremely high payout ratios – it is intentional).